About the 2014 Annual

 At the 2013 meetings, the Executive Committee

-decided to schedule the 2014 meetings Friday through Sunday as opposed to
+decided to schedule the 2014 meetings Friday through Sunday as opposed

-may offer fewer conflicts with classes and other University activities.
+work week may offer fewer conflicts with classes and other University activities.

 Most societies at SAAS meet Sunday-Tuesday.
-Thus, there would be greater
+Thus, there would be

 Schedule of Meetings

-To maintain the historical scheduling sequence, the entire program will
+To maintain the historical scheduling sequence, the entire program

 • Working Group Meetings